 When upgrading to a newer version of SQL Workbench/J simply overwrite the old

 exe files and shell scripts that

-start the application.
-If you are using the bundle that includes the libraries for
+If you are using the bundle with the "optional libraries", please delete all existing

 To start the program a shell/batch script is provided.

 When using Linux or MacOS SQL Workbench/J can be started using